kadotami/rrd2csv/README.md

 ## About

-This is convert script for rrd file to csv.
+This is cheap convert script for rrd file to csv.

 ## Requirements